A Decision Procedure for a Theory of Finite Sets with Finite Integer Intervals: Motivation

 $\LCARD$ can express, for example, that a set is the disjoint union of two sets of equal cardinality:

-However it cannot express that $C$ is an integer interval.
-This is a limitaion if $C$ is the collection of items numbered from $k$ to $m$ that are processed by agents $A$ and $B$ who should process an equal amount of them.
+However it is unclear how $\LCARD$ can express that $C$ is an integer interval.
+This is a limitation if $C$ is the collection of items numbered from $k$ to $m$ that are processed by agents $A$ and $B$ who should process an equal amount of them.
 Clearly, the post-condition of such a system is: